zalenix/portaldocs/portal-sdk/templates/top-designpatterns-resource-manage.md

 ### Overview page
 The overview page is the home page for a resource.
-It provides customers with key information about the resource, thus saving them clicks and time by not always having them drill deeper.
+It displays key information and actions for the resource.

 ### Resource pages
 Each menu item opens a page that allows the user to drill deeper for more information.
 Monitoring